rajibhossen/starter-hugo-academic/content/authors/admin/_index.md

 - Cloud Computing
 - Microservices
 - High Performance Computing (HPC)
+- HPC in the Cloud (Converged Computing)
 - Machine Learning for Systems
 - Distributed Systems
-- HPC in the Cloud

 # Education to show in About widget
 education: